szhongren/claude-code-acp/README.md

 ## Permissions

-The server supports Claude Code's permission modes through the `--permission-mode` flag:
+The server supports flexible permission management through the `--permission-mode` flag:

 - `acceptEdits` - Automatically accept all edit operations
 - `bypassPermissions` - Bypass all permission prompts
 - `default` - Use Claude Code's default permission behavior
 - `plan` - Use planning mode

-**Note:** Interactive permission control (like `/permissions` command) is not currently supported when Claude Code runs via stdio.
-This is a limitation of Claude Code itself - permission prompts require TTY interaction which is not available in the stdio channel.
-Until Claude Code adds support for stdio-based permission management, you must configure permissions via the `--permission-mode` flag at startup.
+Configure permissions at startup to match your workflow preferences.
+Granular permission management with runtime controls is coming soon!

 ## Debugging